sdrogers/MS2LDA/README.md

 It's pretty much the same as Windows.
 In R, you need to install [xcms](http://bioconductor.org/packages/release/bioc/html/xcms.html), [RMassBank](http://www.bioconductor.org/packages/release/bioc/html/RMassBank.html) and also:

 > install.packages('gtools') # for natural sorting

 > install.packages('yaml') # to load config file

 while on the Python side, you need to install [rpy2](http://rpy.sourceforge.net/).
 MS2LDA also relies on [Numba](http://numba.pydata.org/) to speed up Gibbs sampling.
-If you are using the anaconda distribution, this is available by default.
-Otherwise, you can try to [install it manually](http://numba.pydata.org/) or otherwise if Numba is not present, MS2LDA will fallback to using the slower sampling code.
+If you are using the [Anaconda](https://store.continuum.io/cshop/anaconda/) distribution (which we recommend), then this is available by default.
+Otherwise, you can try to [install Numba manually](http://numba.pydata.org/).
+If Numba is not present, MS2LDA will fallback to using the slower sampling code.

 Then cd to the "justin" folder and launch ipython notebook from there.